Noise reduction in qubit readout with a two-mode squeezed interferometer: Supplementary Information

-The input and output mode ($a$ and $b$) of a phase-preserving amplifier (e.g a JPC) can be related by the scattering relations:
+The input and output of the two modes, $a$ and $b$ or signal and idler, of a phase-preserving amplifier (e.g a JPC) is related by the scattering relations of the amplifier:

-When two identical JPCs are connected with their signal and idler ports respectively, it is straightforward to calculate the scattering parameters for the combined system using the equations above twice.
-For example, the transmission gain from the signal port of the `entangler' JPC to the signal port of the `analyzer' JPC $S_{aa}$ can be written as:
+where $\cosh{r} = \sqrt{G}$ and $\sinh{r} = \sqrt{G-1}$ are the amplitude gain in reflection and in transmission, $\phi$ is the phase of the pump tone.
+When two identical JPCs are connected with their two ports respectively, it is straightforward to calculate the scattering parameters for the combined system using the equations above twice.
+For example, the output field operator of the signal port 2nd JPC -- the `analyzer', is